microsoft/bedrock-cli/tests/README.md

 ## Testing locally

-When testing locally you don't need to do teh above set up.
-Since there is no pipeline.
+When testing locally you don't need to do the above set up since there is no pipeline.
+Instead run these steps:

 1. Login into AZ CLI
 2. Install Azure DevOps Extension